 - Washington implemented online registration at a cost of approximately $279,000.

-- Between November 2012 and November 2014, 11.5% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 185,205 new voter registration applications through its online portal.

 - In the years following the introduction of electronic registration in 2008, registration rates at the DMV nearly doubled.